Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Compendium/13A/Bestiary/Devil/Devil-Fang/Fang-Devil.md

       desc: "20 damage"
       traits:
           - name: "Natural even hit"
-            desc: "The target pops free from each enemy and moves next to the Devil, which engages and grabs it.
-(The Devil can grab any number of enemies simultaneously.)
-If it has quick actions left, it will use its devil’s beak and cutting talon attacks."
+            desc: "The target pops free from each enemy and moves next to the Devil, which engages and grabs it (The Devil can grab any number of enemies simultaneously).
+If it has quick actions left, it will use its _devil’s beak_ and cutting talon attacks."
           - name: "Miss"
             desc: "10 damage."
     - name: "Cutting talon +12 (+16 against a grabbed enemy) vs. AC"